 Those who don’t quite know what agility training exactly is, picture one of those doggy circuses/obstacle courses.

-This doggy-Olympics-like sport in which all those smart, bundles of energy compete to see who gets everything right – and quickest – through the course is known as Agility.
+This doggy-Olympics-like sport in which all those innovative bundles of energy compete to see who gets everything right – and quickest – through the course is known as Agility.

-It’s a brilliant way to teach your puppy exceptional obedience, get him plenty of exercises, and have fun.
+It’s a brilliant way to teach your puppy exceptional obedience, get him plenty of exercise, and have fun.

 Her website has tons of tips, videos, tutorials, and products on how to go about training your dog for agility courses.